 Treatment start date:

-If the patient is starting a new regimen that contains new drugs, the treatment start date is the date that the new treatment regimen is started.

-For example:

-The patient relapsed after receiving a full course of standard MDR regimen and is not currently taking any treatment.
-A new regimen including new TB drugs is planned.

-The patient's prior regimen was stopped because of multiple positive sputum cultures and has not taken any anti-TB treatment for three months.
-A new regimen including new TB drugs is planned.

-The patient is persistently sputum culture positive while receiving a standard MDR regimen and the decision has been made to change to a new regimen that includes new TB drugs.

-Is this treatment start date estimated?
-If the treatment start date is an estimate, mark which part of the date was estimated.
-Choose all that apply:

-Day estimated

-Month estimated

-Year estimated
+Report the treatment start date accurately.
+All patients enrolled in an all oral short treatment will start a new treatment regimen.

+.

 In which facility did the patient start their treatment?
 This is the facility in which the patient starts treatment.
 NOTE: this can differ from the registration facility which is the facility where the patient is registered and is not necessarily the facility where the patient receives treatment.
 Each country will have specific designated registration and treatment facilities.
 These facilities will have a code in the EMR.

 Facility Patient ID #: This ID number is a patient specific number given by some facilities (usually hospitals) where the patient is being evaluated.
 For example, if the patient is being evaluated in the hospital, write the number of the hospital chart.
 If there is no facility patient ID #, leave this field blank.
 This is not the registration number that is unique throughout the treatment irrespective of the treating facility.